Benchmarking Information Scrambling

-where $F^s_{\rm as}$ and $F^d_{\rm as}$ are the asymptotic values of the fidelity induced by scrambling and decoherence, respectively.
-In the intermediate regime, such that the scrambling and decoherence are comparable, we propose an ansatz of the fidelity decay:
+where $F^s_{\rm as}$ and $F^d_{\rm as}$ are the asymptotic values of $F(t)$ induced by scrambling and decoherence, respectively.
+In the intermediate regime, such that the scrambling and decoherence are comparable, we propose an ansatz of $F(t)$:

-With this, we can fit the observed fidelity at long times (when the system gets sufficiently scrambled and the first exponential term vanishes) to a pure exponential function and extract the decoherence rate $\lambda_d$.
-Then the scrambling rate $\lambda_s$ can be extracted by fitting the early time fidelity to the ansatz (\ref{eq:ansatz}).
-We applied this procedure to case I (Table~\ref{table}), where both scrambling and decoherence contribute substantially to the fidelity decay.
-Figure~\ref{fig:benchmark} shows simulations of the fidelity decay, which is described accurately by ansatz (\ref{eq:ansatz}).
+With this, we can fit the observed overlap at long times (when the system gets sufficiently scrambled and the first exponential term vanishes) to a pure exponential function and extract the decoherence rate $\lambda_d$.
+Then the scrambling rate $\lambda_s$ can be extracted by fitting the early time decay to the ansatz (\ref{eq:ansatz}).
+We applied this procedure to case I (Table~\ref{table}), where both scrambling and decoherence contribute substantially to the decay of $F(t)$.
+Figure~\ref{fig:benchmark} shows simulations of $F(t)$, which is described accurately by ansatz (\ref{eq:ansatz}).
 This allows us to separate the scrambling rate $\lambda_s = 0.216$ and the decoherence rate $\lambda_d = 0.040$, and hence positively verify the presence of scrambling.
 The scrambling rate is determined purely by the underlying scrambling dynamics, and should not be altered by the intermediate perturbation.
 We verified this with different types of perturbations (\ref{eq:perturbation}) and recovery probabilities (\ref{eq:probasym}).
 The extracted scrambling rates are the same with a precision to the second decimal place.
+In Supplemental Material, we present simulations using an IBM cloud-based quantum computer.
+It clearly demonstrated that our protocol can successfully extract the correct scrambling rate under natural decoherence and gate errors of the current small size noisy quantum processors.

-To summarize, we have developed a protocol to benchmark information scrambling.
+To summarize, we have developed a protocol to benchmark information scrambling, and examined it with both numerical studies and simulations on cloud-based quantum computers.
 This approach distinguishes between information scrambling and fake positive signals, produced by decoherence and operational errors in experiments unambiguously.
 It can be also used to quantify the degree of scrambling from the noisy background.
 Our method requires only a single loop of forward and backward evolution, and hence can be applied to any system with access to time-reversing the dynamics.